-WASHINGTON (AP) — A German man who masqueraded as a well-connected Army general choked his elderly wife to death, searched online for escape plans and claimed to be entitled to part of the socialite’s estate, a prosecutor said at the man’s murder trial Tuesday.
+WASHINGTON (AP) — A German man who masqueraded as an Army general choked his elderly wife to death, searched online for escape plans and claimed to be entitled to part of the socialite’s estate even though she had disinherited him, a prosecutor said at the man’s murder trial Tuesday.

 But Albrecht Muth’s lawyer said during opening statements that his client is innocent and that prosecutors have no evidence linking him to the death of the 91-year-old victim.

 Charged with first-degree murder, Muth could face life in prison if convicted.

 “Albrecht Muth didn’t kill his wife.
 The government has their theory but that’s all it is — a theory,” attorney Craig Hickein said.
 “And they can’t prove that he did it because he didn’t.”